Cognitive Behavioral Therapy

 At some point in our lives, most of us experience some difficulties with negative thoughts about ourselves or the world around us that keep us from being able to live a more peaceful and meaningful life.

 These on-going negative or sometimes extreme thoughts will automatically trigger certain feelings, which in turn, will also affect the way that we behave.
+First, a situation, event or memory might trigger an automatic thought.
+This thought might then conjure up certain feelings, and these two factors together will then impact how you behave.

 Most of us are not really conscious that we are actually doing this, however, if you begin to notice that you are feeling unsettled about how you are reacting to certain things but are not sure how to make changes, it may be a good time to consider speaking to a trained therapist about Cognitive Behavioral Therapy, or CBT as it is more commonly known.